'I’m Going to Fucking Kill Your Kids’: Woman Charged Over Anti-LGBTQ Calls

 Approximately one minute later, she allegedly left another voice message, saying, “What kind of pervert priests do you guys have running the show?
 Nobody cares for those girls?
 You’re crushing the innocent, motherfucking asshole.
 I’m gonna fucking blow up the school and call it a mission from God.
 You guys are going to get terrorism within your fucking school, motherfucker.
 And you’re going to be guilty.
 And I warned you!”

-“It’s an out of the ordinary case,” said Tabizada’s attorney, Carmen Hernandez, who called the case “a little overcharged” for the alleged facts listed in the indictment and noted that her client has pleaded not guilty.
+“It’s an out of the ordinary case,” said Tabizada’s attorney, Carmen Hernandez, who called the indictment “a little overcharged” for the alleged facts listed and noted that her client has pleaded not guilty.
 “There’s no allegation that she took any action or did anything to attempt to carry out the threats.”

 “It’s not like she cried fire in a crowded theater,” said Hernandez.